brettchalupa/developer-interview-questions/README.md

 ### Technology

-- What is programming language(s) are primarily used?
+- What programming languages are primarily used?
 - Is there test coverage on any of the code?
     - If so, how much is the coverage?
     - What is the team’s approach and philosophy to automated testing?